wp-plugins/juiz-social-post-sharer/readme.txt

 Find a complete documentation on <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">this official documentation</a>

+= The text shared by default is very ugly, something like "Share the post "YOUR POST TITLE" FacebookTwitterGoogle+E-mail [SOME OTHER WORDS]"? =
+You certainly activated the buttons in the top of your post.
+It's your choice, but in this case, you need to improve by yourself the SEO-description of your article/page.
+You can try using the <a href="https://wordpress.org/plugins/wordpress-seo/">WordPress SEO plugin by Yoast</a>.

+= Can I add a "Like" ou "Google +1" button with this plugin? = Yes, but not with the page options of this plugin.
+You need to use a hook to add an item in your buttons list.
+See the `juiz_sps_before_first_item` or `juiz_sps_after_last_item` hook in <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">the documentation</a>.

 = I have a fatal error or a 500 server error since update to 1.2.3 = Yes, you surely use pinterest button.
 It's a bug, update to 1.2.4.
 Thank you.